iblech/instiki-cli/README.md

 I wrote the tool specifically to be able to edit the [nLab](https://golem.ph.utexas.edu/wiki/instiki/show/Sandbox) more comfortably, but *instiki-cli* should work with any Instiki installation.
+It's for editing single entries only, it cannot be used to mirror a wiki (or even keep it synchronized).

 Before pushing changes, *instiki-cli* checks whether the entry on the wiki has changed meanwhile and aborts if that's the case.